-Multiple criteria will be used to determine the coverage they will offer a patient.
-Most commonly, insurance companies will work with our physician or treatment provider to determine what treatment is needed, what they will cover, and how long.
+Multiple criteria will be used to determine the coverage offered to the patient.
+Most commonly, insurance companies will work with the physician or treatment provider to determine what treatment is needed, what they will cover, and for how long.

 There are multiple levels of care in addiction treatment, and some plans will only cover a detox stay.
 On the other hand, some may provide coverage for many levels as the patient progresses through the continuum of care.

 It is common to go through a comprehensive assessment of the needs of someone with a substance use disorder.
-In this way, it can be determined if improvement has been experienced or where there are difficulties with treatment.
-Based on these assessments, companies will be able to decide what coverage they will offer for different treatments, so they are treated on an individual basis.
+This way, it can be determined if improvement has been made or where there are difficulties with the treatment.
+Based on these assessments, companies will be able to decide what coverage they will offer for different treatments, so those are reviewed on an individual basis.

 Is residential treatment the same as inpatient treatment?